The importance of making backups of your website is not always realised.

 If the server goes offline, gets attacked or becomes inaccessible in some other way you may have lost your content.

-In order to get the website back online they required ALL files to be deleted.
 The website had been built using a Content Management System and so none of the written content was available offline.
 And to make it worse, no backups had been made in 5 years!